sratz/rna_predict/README.md

 Plot score over native RMSD.

     rna_predict tools plot-clusters \
+        --score-weights <score:weight,score:weight,...> \
         --max-models <max> \
         cst

+The `--score-weights` options allows to calculate a different total model score using the individual Rosetta scores.
+The score name "default" can be given to set a default value for all other, non-specified scores.

+For example, to only visualize the score of additional constraints, use:

+    --score-weights default:0,atom_pair_constraint:1

+For a list of score names, refer to the Rosetta documentation or use the `print-models` command.

 The `--max-models` option limits the number of models either by specifying a number (> 1) or a fraction (<= 1.0).